 You know you must brush your teeth regularly to fight off cavities and decay.
-However, you might not know that taking care of your oral health is serious business.
+However, you might not know that taking care of your oral health is a serious business.
 Failure to do so can lead to a variety of health issues.

 A Healthy Mouth For A Healthy Heart